Starbucks to buy remaining stake in East China JV for $1.3 billion

 2 Min Read

-REUTERS - Coffee chain Starbucks Corp said on Thursday it would buy the remaining 50 percent share of its East China business from its joint venture (JV) partners for about $1.3 billion, in its biggest ever acquisition.
+(Reuters) - Coffee chain Starbucks Corp (SBUX.O) said on Thursday it would buy the remaining 50 percent share of its East China business from its joint venture (JV) partners for about $1.3 billion, in its biggest ever acquisition.

 China is Starbucks' fastest-growing market outside the United States by number of stores.